darinz/ML/practice-1/p7/solution_p7.md

 **Explanation:** The solution can be found by taking the gradient of the optimization algorithm, setting it to 0, and solving for $\theta$.
 We can convert the objective function to matrix notation: $\arg \min_{\theta} (X\theta - Y)^T W (X\theta - Y)$.

-**9. In the context of least squares regression, how does the presence of high noise levels in the data impact the reliability of the model's parameter estimates?**
+**Problem 9.
+In the context of least squares regression, how does the presence of high noise levels in the data impact the reliability of the model's parameter estimates?**

 *   (a) High noise levels predominantly affect the intercept term of the regression model, but leave the slope estimates relatively unaffected.
 *   (b) High noise levels can increase the variability of the parameter estimates, potentially leading to a model that captures random noise rather than the true underlying relationship.